-At Denton Plastic Surgery in Denton we are sensitive to the stress to the body caused by mastectomy and lumpectomy procedures, and we will work closely with your oncologist/surgeon to with the goal of a reconstructive surgery that provides a safe and aesthetically-pleasing outcome.
+At Denton Plastic Surgery we are sensitive to the stress to the body caused by mastectomy and lumpectomy procedures, and we will work closely with your oncologist/surgeon to with the goal of a reconstructive surgery that provides a safe and aesthetically-pleasing outcome.

 Are you a candidate for breast reconstruction?

 If you have had a mastectomy or are scheduled to have a mastectomy, you are probably a candidate for breast reconstruction in Denton.
 In some cases, the reconstruction can be performed at the same time as the mastectomy.
 Other patients may need to wait until their cancer care is complete prior to reconstruction.